 Registered Staff Hours

-To pair with its decent overall score, we gave this facility a grade of A for our inspections rating.
-This grade is far more impressive than its overall rating.
-Inspection ratings are tied to pieces of information located in the a nursing home's recent inspection reports.
-Facilities that score well in this category have few deficiencies on their reports.
-Most importantly, these nursing homes should not have any severe deficiencies which are associated with risks to patient safety.
-This facility received 4 deficiencies on its inspection report, but we were relieved to see that none were considered to be severe deficiencies.
-This means that the inspectors didn't consider any of these deficiencies an immediate risk to patient health or safety.
-Keep in mind that deficiency-free inspections are uncommon in this industry.
+To go along with its strong overall grade, we awarded this nursing home a grade of A+ for our inspections rating.
+Inspection scores are tied to pieces of information located in the a nursing home's recent inspection reports.
+Nursing homes that score well in this category have few deficiencies on those reports.
+Most importantly, these places generally do not have any severe deficiencies which are associated with risks to patient safety.
+This place was hit with 4 deficiencies on its inspection report, but we were relieved to see that none of the deficiencies were considered to be major deficiencies.
+This tells you that the government inspectors did not deem any of the deficiencies an imminent threat to resident safety or health.
+Keep in mind that deficiency-free inspections are uncommon in the industry.

 Does this page answer your questions about Wayne CountryView Care and Rehabilitation?